partiallyordered/postman-migration/Proposal.md

     diffs.
 This is the largest usage of Postman in Mojaloop.
 - The test suite will grow increasingly flaky as it increases in size.
 This is fundamentally because of Postman's inability to handle the asynchronous nature of the FSPIOP API.
-Postman requires timeouts and polling to work around this.
+Postman requires timeouts and polling to work around this, resulting in unreliable tests.
 It is not practical to use the wider Javascript ecosystem to improve the quality and consistency of the tests due to the limitations of the Postman sandbox.

 ### Detail